johnvenkiah/CI_PP3_John_Venkiah/README.md

 ### Structure
 ___

-The FeelGood Physio Booking System, or FGPBS, relies almost only on user input.
+The FeelGood Physio Booking System relies almost only on user input.
 There are always options displayed on the screen and users can choose what to do next.
 When an input is entered, the application takes the user to the chosen option.
 All functions are chained together, each depending on the users input.

 #### 1. Home Screen